onelogin/onelogin-aws-cli-assume-role/README.md

 This is really useful for customers that run complex environments with multiple AWS accounts, roles and many different people that need periodic access as it saves manually generating and managing AWS credentials.

-This repository contains 2 different examples in how to get the temporary AWS acccess credentials:
+This repository contains 2 examples of how to get the temporary AWS acccess credentials:
 - onelogin-aws-assume-role-cli.
 Command Line Interface version.
 - onelogin-aws-assume-role-jsp.
 An example web (JSP) version.

-You can use the code of the examples and integrate them on your tools.

-If you want to see how easy it is to get credentials, a quickly way is using a precompiled distribution [onelogin-aws-cli.jar](https://github.com/onelogin/onelogin-aws-cli-assume-role/blob/master/onelogin-aws-assume-role-cli/dist/onelogin-aws-cli.jar), following [those instructions](https://developers.onelogin.com/api-docs/1/samples/aws-cli).
+Most people want the CLI tool so check that you have the prequisites in place and get started.

-## AWS and OneLogin pre-requisites
+## AWS and OneLogin prerequisites

 The "[Configuring SAML for Amazon Web Services (AWS) with Multiple Accounts and Roles](https://support.onelogin.com/hc/en-us/articles/212802926-Configuring-SAML-for-Amazon-Web-Services-AWS-with-Multiple-Accounts-and-Roles)" guide explains how to:
  - Add the AWS Multi Account app to OneLogin